PaarthPandey10/cloud-practitioner-labs/a03-computing-solutions/a03-visual-guide.md

-# Visual Guide – A3: Scale EC2 Instance
+# Visual Guide – A3: Computing Solutions

 > Modify and scale an EC2 instance by changing its instance type and verifying new configuration.